propjockey/augmented-ui/README.md

 v1.0.0 - August 31st, 2019:
 * Initial release
 * -webkit-clip-path support removed before release due to breaking issues on older iOS versions used by ~2% of global users

+## Cross Compatibility

+augmented-ui relies on dynamic and optional composition of standard comma-separated CSS properties.
+This requires a leading comma in a custom property + an empty fallback in var().
+Here is a minimal example of how that works: https://jsbin.com/cemujarozo/1/edit?html,css,output

+A common problem in CSS parsers is to erroneously give meaning to commas in custom properties, and then complain about having a leading comma.
+Even old versions of safari on iOS ran into this issue and they have since fixed it.
+Fortunately it can be safely feature detected to avoid problems in those versions of iOS: `@supports (--foo: , 0 0)`

+### Compatibility with Create React App

+Create React App depends on PostCSS and cssnano.
+Both of these libraries have parsing bugs that block augmented-ui so you'll need to copy augmented.css (or data-augmented.css) into the public folder and manually include it in the index.html file to avoid them until they're fixed.

+You can read more about using the public folder here: https://create-react-app.dev/docs/using-the-public-folder/

+You can read more about the Post CSS bug here (issue has been open for about 1 year): https://github.com/postcss/postcss-calc/issues/77

+You can read more about the cssnano bug here (solved, but there hasn't been a release in over a year): https://github.com/cssnano/cssnano/issues/822

+### Compatibility with styled-components in React

+styled-components strips non-standard attributes so make sure to use `data-augmented.css`

+### Compatibility in VSCode

+VSCode complains about the leading comma and currently the only way to avoid it is to disable its CSS Validation.

+You can read more about disabling it here: https://github.com/propjockey/augmented-ui/issues/2#issuecomment-540184111

+You can read more about the issue here: https://github.com/microsoft/vscode/issues/82178

+### Compatibility with SASS

+SASS has multiple implementations/compilers, some have parsing bugs related to the leading comma in custom properties.
+The compiler used on sassmeister.com handles the leading comma correctly in custom properties (by ignoring it), but trips up when it's used in a supports statement `@supports (--foo: , 0 0)` If you run into trouble, include augmented.css separately from your SASS ecosystem.

+### Other notes?

+Please feel free to file an issue if you run into any trouble, I'll be glad to take a look and work on a path forward for you!